paraxialio/documentation/docs/elixir/user_manual.md

-# User Manual
+# Bot Defense - Rules

 ## Introduction

-Welcome to the Paraxial.io user manual.
 This document focuses on using Paraxial.io to effectively block malicious traffic to a site, and requires you to first install the Paraxial.io agent.

 ---